-Appointments to the Constitutional Council, France's Supreme Court, have been highly politicized and controversial.
-The council's nine members serve nine-year terms.
-Three are nominated by the French president, who also chooses the council's president, and three each by the presidents of the Senate and of the National Assembly.
-Former presidents (at the time of writing, Valéry Giscard d'Estaing, Jacques Chirac, Nicolas Sarkozy and François Hollande) are de jure members of the council but do not usually attend meetings.
+Appointments to the Constitutional Council, France's constitutional court, have been highly politicized and controversial.
+The Council's nine members serve nine-year terms.
+Three are nominated by the French president, who also chooses the Council's president, and three each by the presidents of the Senate and of the National Assembly.
+Former presidents (at the time of writing, Valéry Giscard d'Estaing, Nicolas Sarkozy and François Hollande) are de jure members of the council but do not usually attend meetings.
 Up to the Sarkozy administration, there were no checks over council appointments made by these three highest political authorities.
 Now respective committees of the two parliamentary chambers organize hearings to check the qualifications and capacity of proposed council appointments.
-From this point of view, the French procedure is now closer to the process in which Supreme Court justices are appointed in the United States, rather than to typical European practices.
-Contrary to U.S. practice, however, the French parliament has not yet exerted thorough control over these appointments, instead choosing a benevolent approach, in particular, when appointees are former politicians.
-In 2017, a Senate president nominee for the council (a senator and former minister of the justice department) was forced to resign, although he had passed all the necessary parliamentary checks.
-The nominee resigned after a newspaper had leaked the fact that he had recruited (and paid with public money) his children as personal assistants.
-While not forbidden by law, the information that came out of the Fillon scandal was a sufficient deterrent.
+From this point of view, the French procedure is now closer to the process by which Supreme Court justices are appointed in the United States than to usual European practices.
+Contrary to U.S. practice, however, the French parliament has not yet exerted thorough control over these appointments, instead pursuing a rather hands-off approach, particularly when appointees are former politicians.
+In 2017, a Senate president's nominee for the council (a senator and former minister of justice) was forced to withdraw after he had passed all the necessary parliamentary checks.
+This was prompted by a newspaper report that he had recruited (and paid with public money) his children as personal assistants.
+While not forbidden by law, the public disapproval following Fillon scandal proved to be a sufficient deterrent.
 The case underlined the leniency of parliamentary control vis-à-vis former politicians.

-Other supreme courts (penal, civil and administrative courts) are comprised of professional judges and the government has a more limited influence on their composition as the government can appoint only a presiding judge (président), selecting this individual from the senior members of the judiciary.
+Other top courts (penal, civil and administrative courts) are comprised of professional judges, and the government has more limited influence on their composition.
+In these cases, the government is empowered only to appoint a presiding judge (président), selecting this individual from the senior members of the judiciary.

-Up to the 1990s, corruption plagued French administration.
+Corruption Prevention Score: 7 Up to the 1990s, corruption plagued French politics.
 Much of the problem was linked to secret party financing, as political parties often sought out alternative methods of funding when member fees and/or public subsidies lacked.
 Judicial investigations revealed extraordinary scandals, which resulted in the conviction and imprisonment of industrial and political leaders.
 These cases were a key factor for the growing awareness of the prevalence of corruption in France, leading to substantive action to establish stricter rules, both over party financing and transparency in public purchases and concessions.